Print

 Ingredients

-Scale
+Units Scale

-• 3 lbs (1.360 kg) Yukon gold potatoes, peeled and halved
+• 3 lbs (1.360 kg) Yukon Gold potatoes, peeled and halved

 • 1 rutabaga, peeled and shredded

-• 2 lg sprigs thyme, leaves retained
+• 2 large sprigs thyme, leaves retained

 • 1 large sprig spicy oregano, leaves retained